 An independently registered charity, governed by a board of trustees, the Orwell Foundation brings together a wide range of expertise and experience, including distinguished public servants, writers, academics and Orwell scholars.
 The Director, since 2007, is Professor Jean Seaton of the Westminster School of Media and Communication, while the current chair of trustees is Ken Macdonald QC, Lord Macdonald of River Glaven, Warden of Wadham College, Oxford.
 Whether through the prestigious Orwell Prizes, awarded each year to the books and journalism which best meet Orwell’s ambition ‘to make political writing into an art’, or the growing number of Orwell-related activities which take place under its auspices – from events, lectures and dramatised live-readings to the Orwell Fellowship of writers and journalists – the Foundation aims to use Orwell’s work to celebrate honest writing and reporting, uncover hidden lives and confront uncomfortable truths – and, in doing so, to promote Orwell’s values of integrity, decency and fidelity to truth.
 Through this work we hope to to connect with the many different constituencies to whom Orwell and his writings are a source of inspiration, from policy-makers and politicians to students and schoolchildren, and to offer a platform for debate and discussion designed to appeal to the widest possible public audience.

-As the only website officially sanctioned by the Orwell Estate, we also publish work by George Orwell (including our Webby-shortlisted Orwell Diaries blog), articles about Orwell and other online resources.
-We manage the popular @orwellquotes Twitter account.
+As the only website officially sanctioned by the Orwell Estate, we also publish work by George Orwell (including our Webby-shortlisted Orwell Diaries blog), articles about Orwell and maintain a regularly updated library of online resources.

 - UCL Archives: Orwell Archive